lrakhman/parkstorm/README.md

 To verify that all this worked, open the rails console and check that there are 888 regions (``Region.all.count``).

-see this link for more details (some of the details are irrelevant): http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files
+See [this link](http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files) for more details (some of the details are irrelevant).